ESL Debate Topic: Nuclear Energy

 The Nuclear Energy debate centers around the utilization of nuclear power as a source of energy, considering its impact on the environment, public health, and national security.
 Originating in the mid-20th century, this ongoing discourse seeks to balance the potential benefits of abundant energy supply with concerns such as radioactive waste disposal and the risk of nuclear accidents.
 The debate’s goals include evaluating the feasibility of nuclear energy as a sustainable solution and addressing safety and environmental challenges while understanding its potential impacts on society.

-See also ESL Debate Topic: Mental Health Awareness in Schools
+See also ESL Debate Topic: Prison Reform

 Visual Aids